cgallay/GraphSymmetries/index.md

 </figure>

 ### Datasets
 Coming from all that background, we want to check which symmetries is worth exploiting.
 We conducted an experience on two different datasets for a classification task, [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [AID](https://arxiv.org/abs/1608.05167) (satellite images).
 The first one is under the effect of gravity while for the other one the orientation of the images is arbitrary.
-Those datasets are a good fit to check invariance build into networks for different types of symmetries as shown below.
+Those datasets are a good fit to check invariance build into networks as we expect them to possess different types of symmetries.
+We will check for them below.
 {: .text-justify}

 ### Test on CIFAR10

-By looking at the result table, we deduce that apart from horizontal symmetries being invariant to other ones, badly affects the accuracy.
+By looking at the result (See table 1), we deduce that apart from horizontal symmetries being invariant to other ones, badly affects the accuracy.
 It might be explained by the fact that gravity plays an important role in natural images, therefore you usually don't have vertical symmetries.
 On the other hand, it is often the case that you find horizontal symmetries in the natural world.
 {: .text-justify}

 ### Test on AID